cav90839/Milestone-4/index.md

 ###  B. Testing Protocol
   A user testing protocol describes the objective(s), methodology, and organization of a user test; it essentially describes how to administer a user test and how the data can be used to answer your research question.
 For this part of the milestone, you should describe your protocol by answering the following questions:

-What is your research question?
-It should be simple, falsifiable, and related to the effectiveness of your design in solving your problem of study.
+**What is your research question?
+It should be simple, falsifiable, and related to the effectiveness of your design in solving your problem of study.**

-Our research question is do our designs help improve the students’ experience for getting to class on time?
+**Our research question**: do our designs help improve the students’ experience for getting to class on time?

   As students are coming back to classes in person, there is higher congestion of students who are taking the buses and commuting to class.
 Based on our research question, we proposed three different prototypes that could be tools for students to improve their understanding of schedules and adding options for making commuting to class easier.
 We focused on registration for two prototypes where the user will be able to get a better understanding of their schedules and have options to make their schedule based on adequate commuting times (if there is enough time in between classes).
 Our third design focused more outside of registration that gives students alternative ways to travel to classes besides walking and buses.

-Based on your research question, what methodology will you use for testing and why?
-Some examples include:
+**Based on your research question, what methodology will you use for testing and why?
+Some examples include:**
 Observation / Participant Observation.
 Surveys.
 Interviews.